 Child – 12.50

 |72 hour Salzburg Card

 Child – 19 Euro

-Make sure you don’t forget the guidebook and map that is given along with the Salzburg Card.
+Make sure you don’t forget the guidebook and map that are given along with the Salzburg Card.

 It will provide details of all the main attractions, and also give you an idea of the sequence in which you can cover them.

-What Are the Benefits of A Using a Salzburg Card
+What Are the Benefits of Using a Salzburg Card

 There are many benefits of a Salzburg Card for visitors travelling to the lovely city of Mozart.
 Let me share them with you below.